Environmental impact of pesticides: Modern pesticide usage

-Scholarly research

-Since 1990, research interest has shifted from documenting incidents and quantifying chemical exposure to studies aimed at linking laboratory, mesocosm and field experiments.
-The proportion of effect-related publications has increased.
-Animal studies mostly focus on fish, insects, birds, amphibians and arachnids.

-Since 1993, the United States and the European Union have updated pesticide risk assessments, ending the use of acutely toxic organophosphate and carbamate insecticides.
-Newer pesticides aim at efficiency in target and minimum side effects in nontarget organisms.
-The phylogenetic proximity of beneficial and pest species complicates the project.

-One of the major challenges is to link the results from cellular studies through many levels of increasing complexity to ecosystems.

-The concept (borrowed from nuclear physics) of a half-life has been used for pesticides in plants, and certain authors maintain that pesticide risk and impact assessment models rely on and are sensitive to information describing dissipation from plants.
-Half-life for pesticides is explained in two NPIC fact sheets.
-Known degradation pathways are through: photolysis, chemical dissociation, sorption, bioaccumulation and plant or animal metabolism.
-A USDA fact sheet published in 1994 lists the soil adsorption coefficient and soil half-life for then-commonly used pesticides.
+In the United States, conventional pesticide use peaked in 1979, and by 2007, had been reduced by 25 percent from the 1979 peak level, while US agricultural output increased by 43 percent over the same period.

 Specific pesticide effects

 Persistent organic pollutants

-Persistent organic pollutants (POPs) are compounds that resist degradation and thus remain in the environment for years.
-Some pesticides, including aldrin, chlordane, DDT, dieldrin, endrin, heptachlor, hexachlorobenzene, mirex and toxaphene, are considered POPs.
+Persistent organic pollutants (POPs) are compounds that resist degradation and thus remain in the environment beyond their intended term.
+Some pesticides, including aldrin, chlordane, DDT, dieldrin, endrin, heptachlor, hexachlorobenzene, mirex, and toxaphene, are considered POPs.
 Some POPs have the ability to volatilize and travel great distances through the atmosphere to become deposited in remote regions.
 Such chemicals may have the ability to bioaccumulate and biomagnify and can biomagnify (i.e. become more concentrated) up to 70,000 times their original concentrations.
 POPs can affect non-target organisms in the environment and increase risk to humans by disruption in the endocrine, reproductive, and respiratory systems.

+The half-life of pesticides is of great interest.
+Some pesticides degrade rapidly in the environment, others, called persistent, linger, causing undesired effects. and certain authors maintain that pesticide risk and impact assessment models rely on and are sensitive to information describing dissipation from plants.

+The half-life for pesticides is explained in two NPIC fact sheets.
+Known degradation pathways are through: photolysis, chemical dissociation, sorption, bioaccumulation and plant or animal metabolism.
+A USDA fact sheet published in 1994 lists the soil adsorption coefficient and soil half-life for then-commonly used pesticides.